hobg0blin/web-production-2/week6/apis.md

 #### [Open Disease API](https://disease.sh/)

-A lot less fun than some of the others, but you could use this to display an educational dashboard for COVID data.
+An API tracking COVID data.
+This is less fun than some of the others, but you could use this for a lot of important purposes.
+You could build your own [Covid-19 Tracker](https://viruscovid.tech/), or look for inspiration from other projects using this API [here](https://github.com/disease-sh/awesome-novelcovid)

 #### [balldontlie.io](https://www.balldontlie.io)